ddnexus/elastics-doc/source/doc/7-Tutorials/4-Crawl-and-Index.md

       '
       = submit_tag('Reset', :name => 'reset', :id => 'reset-button' )

-(* add also Kaminari for pagination in the gemfile and in the result page )
+(Tiago: add also Kaminari for pagination in the gemfile and in the result page )

-snippet for the pagination in the footer (*it is in slim, please translate it in erb)
+snippet for the pagination in the footer (Tiago:it is in slim, please translate it in erb)

     #pagination
       = page_entries_info @results.collection, :entry_name => 'result'